 Let’s Talk About The Wedding…

 Ahhhhh the wedding.
 I feel like I get the most questions about this and I provide such vague and uninspiring answers!
 I’ll put it to you this way: I am so looking forward to having all my favorite people in one room.
 I’m also so looking forward to it being over.
 Nothing about wedding planning has been particularly fun for me.
 Mainly because if I had it my way we’d all be drinking in the park in yoga clothes.
 When I went to go buy my dress, I went in by myself on my way to yoga.
 The sales associate didn’t know what to do with herself.
 She tried to give me a bottle of champagne to celebrate but I thought it would be weird walking into yoga with a full bottle of champagne haha.
 I think I’m a major disappointment to anyone who works in the wedding industry!

 So far we have a venue, a dress, a DJ, photographer, invites and some other random knick-knacks.
 Still working on a few other pieces.
-I’m confident it will all get down and I’m trying to have a positive attitude about everything since there’s no point in being stressed.
+I’m confident it will all get done and I’m trying to have a positive attitude about everything since there’s no point in being stressed.
 I’ll keep you posted…though to be honest the next Seasonal Vibes post may come after the wedding!